This year's Knowledge Partners

 Washington – Tallinn - Atlanta - Paris – Vilnius: Strengthening coordination of global anti-corruption conferences

-(Auditorium) This session will discuss the main outcomes of the recent anti-corruption conferences organised by the World Bank, OGP and UNODC, as well as the main goals of the conferences organised by the OECD and TI.
+This session will discuss the main outcomes of the recent anti-corruption conferences organised by the World Bank, OGP and UNODC, as well as the main goals of the conferences organised by the OECD and TI.
 It will also be an opportunity to discuss the different nature of each of these conferences and identify ways for strengthening coordination among them.
-Speakers:

 JulioBacio Terracino (Organisation for Economic Cooperation & Development)PaulaPerez (Open Government Partnership (OGP))RobertoPerez Rocha (Transparency International)JenniferSarvary Bradford (United Nations Office on Drugs and Crime)RobySenderowitsch (World Bank)